Non-Spatial Geodataprocessing#

 When a filter is applied with the Query Builder, QGIS treats the resulting subset as if it were the entire layer.

-In this short video, you’ll discover the location of the query builder and learn how to create a straightforward query for isolating a particular state from a dataset that covers the entire country.
+In this short video, you will discover the location of the query builder and learn how to create a straightforward query for isolating a particular state from a dataset that covers the entire country.
 The example focuses on a dataset related to South Sudan and serves as a basic illustration.

 Example: Simple usage of the Query Builder.